Bald Eagle Restoration In New York, 1976 To 1989

 How the Eagles Returned

-Incredibly, DEC obtained resources for an unprecedented project that would answer these questions, and might even restore the bald eagle to New York.
+Incredibly, DEC obtained resources for an unprecedented project that would answer these questions, and restore the bald eagle to New York.
 The results have exceeded even the most optimistic expectations - today, more than 80 bald eagle pairs breed successfully in the state and several hundred of the birds winter here.

 In 1989, New York's bald eagle restoration program "put itself out of business" by achieving its goal of 10 bald eagle pairs breeding in the state.
 The program used two techniques: release of young non-native eagles through hacking (hand rearing to independence), and manipulation of the state's only remaining native pair to foster young.